The wedding guide: how to pull off your outfit (1/4)

 Because then, these straps fall into the gadget accessory and that kills the style.

-On the other hand, combined with the pre-tied bow tie, this enters the category of panoply and it disguises you , caricatures you.
+On the other hand, combined with the pre-tied bow tie, it falls into the category of panoply and disguises you , caricatures you.

-And besides, there's something childish about the little metal clips that bite the waistband of your pants, don't you think?
+And besides, the little metal clips that bite into the belt of your pants have something childish about them, don't you think?

-Okay, so is there a way to wear the suspenders/bow tie combo correctly?
-Yes, but you won't like it...
+Okay, so is there a way to wear the suspenders/bow tie combo right?
+Yes, but you're not going to like it...

 Several basic conditions, in my opinion:

-• Have pants with buttons provided for wearing suspenders inside the waistband
+• Have pants with buttons designed for wearing suspenders inside the waistband

 • Choose a bow tie that you tied yourself (even if it was a long time ago)